sebawita/KinveyChat/Tutorial/tutorial-05-reactions.md

 ### Add an acknowledgment for Country and City

-In this exercise, you need to update the Country and City steps, to provide acknowledgements of receiving the values.
+In this exercise, you need to update the Country and City steps, to provide acknowledgments of receiving the values.

-To do that, you need to add `"reactions"` object with an `"acknowledgements"` property to the Country step, and then provide expressions used for the acknowledgement.
+To do that, you need to add `"reactions"` object with an `"acknowledgments"` property to the Country step, and then provide expressions used for the acknowledgment.
 Like this:

 ```json
 "reactions": {